 - For additional information on FCPA cases, click here.

 The National Whistleblower Center has released a report analyzing data from Foreign Corrupt Practice Act (“FCPA”) cases since the law was passed in 1977, including several cases decided in 2018.
 Read the report here, or in PDF format here.

-In addition to the FCPA, other U.S. whistleblower laws may also be applicable internationally, including the following:
+In addition to the FCPA, other U.S. whistleblower laws may also be applicable internationally, including for the following actions:

 - U.S. nationals holding undisclosed illegal foreign bank accounts